aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/create-an-empty-excel-workbook/_index.md

     /workbook/new/,
     /workbook/create/empty-workbook/,
   ]
-keywords: "Aspose.Cells Cloud, Excel, empty workbook, REST API, SDK, create workbook"
+keywords: "Aspose.Cells, Cloud, Excel, empty workbook, REST API, SDK, create workbook"
 description: "Learn how to create an empty Excel workbook using Aspose.Cells Cloud REST API.
 Includes cURL and SDK examples."
 weight: 20
+ArticleTitle: "Create an Empty Excel Workbook using Aspose.Cells Cloud API"
 ---

 This REST API creates an **empty workbook**.

 ## REST API

+Before calling the API, ensure you have obtained a valid OAuth2/JWT access token with the required scopes (e.g., `Cells.ReadWrite`).
+See the authentication guide for details on generating and refreshing tokens.

 | Endpoint      | Type | Description              | Resource Link                                                                             |
 | ------------- | ---- | ------------------------ | ----------------------------------------------------------------------------------------- |